smbsimon/smbsimon.github.io/about.md

 Prior to graduate school, I worked as a communications associate at Software for Good, web developer at Vermont Public Radio, software engineer at The New York Times, and investigative data reporter at Spotlight PA.
 In September 2020, [I decided to leave traditional journalism](https://source.opennews.org/articles/exit-interviews-sara-simon/) to join the data quality team at The COVID Tracking Project, where I worked to compile, vet, and document state-level COVID-19 data.

 I graduated with honors in English from Wellesley College and received a certificate in full-stack software development from the Turing School.
-Over the years, I've spoken at dozens of technology and journalism conferences and have been invited regularly to speak to classes of college students about career paths into tech + data journalism.
+Over the years, I've spoken at dozens of technology and journalism conferences and have been invited regularly to speak with classes of college students about career paths into tech + data + journalism.

+I live in Chicago with my husband, [Mike Tigas](https://mike.tig.as/), and our very handsome tuxedo cat, Clooney.
 My pronouns are she/her.